gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 >Closed-form solutions are specific algebraic equation(s) that do not require iteration to solve and have two main advantages: generally they are much faster to solve than numerical approaches and it is easier to develop rules for which of the possible solutions is the appropriate one.

-So we can break the solution in to two diffrent part: first, the Cartesian coordinates of the wrist center, and then the composition of rotations to orient the end effector.
+So we can break the solution in to two diffrent part:
+1. The Cartesian coordinates of the wrist center.
+2. The composition of rotations to orient the end effector.

 And here's where you can draw out and show your math for the derivation of your theta angles.